UNA: A Unified Supervised Framework for Efficient LLM Alignment Across Feedback Types: UN ified A lignment (UNA) Framework

-For binary preference, the positive and negative feedback can be transformed to explicit scores.
-Positive or 'thumb up' data can be assigned an explicit reward score of 1, i.e., $s_{\phi}(x, y_w)=1$.
-In contrast, negative or 'thumb down' data can be assigned an explicit reward score of 0, i.e., $s_{\phi}(x, y_l)=0$.
-After that, similar procedures to DPO will be conducted to estimate implicit reward and minimize the difference between implicit and explicit rewards as shown in part (b) of Figure \ref{fig:UNA four applications}.
+\paragraph{Compatibility with Binary Feedback} For binary feedback, the positive and negative feedback can be transformed into explicit scores.
+Positive or 'thumbs up' data can be assigned an explicit reward score of 1, i.e., $r_{\phi}(x, y_w)=1$.
+In contrast, negative or 'thumbs down' data can be assigned an explicit reward score of 0, i.e., $r_{\phi}(x, y_l)=0$.
+Afterward, the implicit reward is first estimated, and then its difference from the explicit reward model is minimized on a pointwise basis, which contrasts with preference-based feedback.
+Because the explicit feedback is binary, a normalization function should be utilized on the implicit reward function beforehand.
+Considering the implicit and explicit rewards, multiple loss functions can be formulated, like MSE and BCE.

-Because the explicit feedback is binary, i.e., score rather than reward, implicit score should be utilized.
-Based on the implicit and explicit scores, multiple loss functions can be designed using mean square error (MSE) in Equation \ref{eq: UNA-Binary; MSE} and binary cross entropy (BCE) in Equation \ref{eq: UNA-Binary; BCE}.
-As a result, UNA can be utilized to replace KTO for binary feedback data.